-Continued success in equal employment opportunity depends not only on the commitment and involvement of those directly responsible for implementation but also on the dedication of all staff.
+Continued success in equal employment opportunity depends not only on the commitment and involvement of those directly responsible for the implementation but also on the dedication of all staff.
 Assuring equal employment opportunity is a fundamental and direct responsibility of all levels of management.
-All managers are responsible for implementing the principles of this policy and ensuring that all supervisory actions are carried out in a nondiscriminatory manner.
+All managers and supervisory staff are responsible for implementing the principles of this policy and ensuring that all supervisory actions are carried out in a nondiscriminatory manner.